AntihistaminesSkip to the navigation

 - In older children and adults:

-difficulty urinating, or stomach upset also can occur.
+- Weakness; blurred vision; dry nose, mouth, and throat; difficulty urinating; or stomach upset also can occur.

 If you have side effects, stop taking the medicine and call your doctor.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)